Lord of the Fries

-Lord of the Fries is an Australian and New Zealand casual dining fast food chain, originally based in Melbourne, before expanding into other regions.
-It serves only vegan dishes including loaded french fries, veggie burgers, hot dogs and a number of various sides and breakfast items.
-Lord of the Fries first started as a vegetarian "mobile chip van" in August 2004 which was driven across the country until late 2005 when the first store location was opened in Melbourne's city centre.
+Lord of the Fries is an Australian casual dining fast food chain.
+It was originally based in Melbourne, before expanding into other regions.
+It serves only vegan dishes including loaded fries, veggie burgers, hot dogs and a number of various sides and breakfast items.
 Due to the menu consisting entirely of plant-based products, all meals from the chain are Kosher and Halal.
-The vegetarian food brand became 100% vegan in 2011.
+The restaurants became 100% vegan in 2018.
 The founders are vegan as are most of the franchisees.